 “My Canary Has Circles Under His Eyes.”
 Words by Ted Koehler and Eddie Pola, music by Jack Golden (1931).
-Recorded by Elsie Carlisle under the musical direction of Jay Wilbur on c.
-June 10, 1931.
+Recorded by Elsie Carlisle under the musical direction of Jay Wilbur in June 1931.
 Imperial 2489 mx.
 5717-3.

 Personnel: Jay Wilbur dir.
 Laurie Payne-Jimmy Gordon-cl-as-bar / George Clarkson-cl-ts / Norman Cole-?George Melachrino-vn / Billy Thorburn or Pat Dodd-p / Bert Thomas-g / Harry Evans-sb / ?Max Bacon-d-vib